Your 401k Expense Ratio – Everything You Need to Know

 - If you have outside investments, invest in the cheaper options available in your 401k plan, and invest the overseas portion in one of your outside accounts.

 Savvy investors, or investors who work with a financial advisor, might select the second option.
 If you don’t feel too comfortable with this, you might stick with the first choice.

 In either case, you probably should not let fees deter you from participating in your 401k.
 Likely, you’re getting matching contributions from your employer.

 So if you’re getting a 100% matching contribution, you can absorb a slightly uncomfortable fee.

 Make sure you are comfortable with your choices

 Remember that personal finance is personal, and my tolerance for risk is different than yours.
 The key is for you to feel informed and comfortable with your decision.
-Also make sure you are analyzing each funds expense ratios to identify fees, and then select the right mix for you based on your target asset allocation and diversification strategy.
+Also, make sure you are analyzing each fund’s expense ratios to identify fees, and then select the right mix for you based on your target asset allocation and diversification strategy.

-Their analysis tool will show you what fees your are paying in your401(k).
-In addition, they will also give you some ideas to diversify your portfolio further.
+Their analysis tool will show you what fees you are paying in your 401(k).
+In addition, Blooom will also give you some ideas to optimize your portfolio.
 Why not let them do a lot of the heavy lifting for you?

 Go dig into your investment account and learn what you’ve been paying in 401k fees.
 If you don’t like what you see, take action to see how you can make the most of your available investment options.